Skip to content

 Zoloft Side Effects in Men

 The most common side effects men may experience when taking Zoloft include decreased libido, difficulty achieving an erection, reduced semen volume, drowsiness, dizziness, fatigue, nausea, and dry mouth.
-Less common side effects reported by men include tremors, agitation, and decreased appetite.
+Less common side effects men report include tremors, agitation, and decreased appetite.

 Less commonly reported side effects of taking Zoloft in men include difficulty concentrating, blurred vision, insomnia or unusual dreams, increased sweating, appetite changes, anxiety, or restlessness.
 While many of these side effects are usually mild and go away over time, some may become more severe and should be reported to a healthcare professional.